Tuesday, November 29, 2016

 A staff begins its life with the same durability as a wooden quarterstaff: A Hardness of 5, 2 hit points, and a Break DC of 14.
 This fragility is frightening to many spellcasters who take great pains to further improve the strength and durability of the eldritch staff, Though there is certainly a strong desire to simply pile as much protection onto the staff as possible, this is not practical - too much tampering with the staff dampens its matrix and jeopardizes the weapon as a whole.

-At every odd level (not including 1st level, even if the staff is created at this level), the creator is able to add protection to the eldritch staff.
+At every odd level the creator is able to add protection to the eldritch staff.
 The amount of protection that may be added is based on the power of the arcane matrix: The more powerful the matrix, the stronger the protection surrounding it can be without causing disruption of its effects.
 Consult the Staff Protection table below to determine the amount of protection possible based on the number of elements in the staff's matrix, as well as the cost of adding that protection.
 If a spellcaster chooses not to add protection when the option is available (at each odd level), he can pay the combined cost for each step that he skipped in addition to the cost of the new step to bring the staff's protection up to date.

 Staff Protection